 - It’s really easy and simple to make (SUPER easy)

 - It’s sweeter and less bitter than drip coffee

 - It’s less acidic yet higher in caffeine

 - It contains the same health benefits as regular coffee (decreases the risk of depression, dementia, and diabetes, helps with longevity, etc.)

 - It gives you an antioxidant boost

 As if its distinct smoothness and deep flavor aren’t enough, you have a plethora of benefits to drinking the beloved cold brew coffee.
-Enjoy it not just for its awesome taste, but a feel-good, overall healthy boost of energy.
+Pour a cup and enjoy it not just for its awesome taste, but for a feel-good, overall healthy boost of energy.